Axway/api-builder-docs/content/en/docs/developer_guide/cli.md

 <!-- lint enable no-duplicate-headings -->
 #### \--type

-This option allows you to specify the type of plugin you'd like to create (see above).
+This option allows you to specify the type of plugin you would like to create (see above).
 The options are "standard" and "oas".
 If neither is specified, then "standard" is assumed.
 You can specify "standard" as follows:

 ```bash
 axway builder plugin init --type=standard